Ammonite Fossils: Extinct But Not Forgotten

 Phytoplankton are plants that get their energy through photosynthesis.
 They are very buoyant and tend to float near the surface of the ocean to absorb natural sunlight.
 They account for over half of the photosynthesis on planet Earth and are by far the most important producer of oxygen.
 Phytoplankton require nitrate, calcium, and phosphate to survive and thrive.

-There are 2 main classes of phytoplankton:
+There are two main classes of phytoplankton:

 Dinoflagellates: possess whip-like tails called flagella to navigate through the water.
 Their bodies are covered in shells.